Verona tourist attractions

 Practicalities, combined tickets and saving money

 There are various ways to save money on entrance fees in Verona, so it's worth doing a spot of research before beginning your Verona sightseeing.
 The best deal of all is a very useful ticket called the Verona Card, valid for either one or three days, which includes admission to all the important sights - a massive saving - and includes journeys on local transport.
 There's an official Verona Card website (see links panel) where you can check the latest prices.
 If you happen to be in Verona between October and May on the first Sunday of the month, you can take advantage of a special cheap admission fee; most of Verona's museums and sights only charge €1.
 At other times, there are generally discounts for children, students and senior citizens.
-Five of the city's most important churches can be visited on a combined ticket, with a reduction for senior citizens.
+Four of the city's most important churches (the Duomo, San Zeno, Sant'Anastasia and San Fermo) can be visited on a combined ticket, with a reduction for senior citizens.
 Several museums also offer combined tickets for two or three attractions.

-Information and basic city centre maps are available at the tourist information offices; one along the city wall by the Arena at Piazza Brà and another at the railway station (which was temporarily closed when I last visited).
-A map will be extremely useful, as Verona is very poorly signposted.
+Information and basic city centre maps are available at the tourist information offices; one along the city wall by the Arena at Piazza Brà and another at the railway station.
+A map will be extremely useful, as Verona is poorly signposted.
 You can buy the Verona Card at the tourist information office.

 The museums and attractions of Verona are mostly open all week, except for Monday afternoons.
 Opening hours vary according to the time of year and (in the case of the Arena) the opera season, so if you're visiting on a tight schedule, try to avoid Mondays and look up the latest opening times in advance.

 Things to see

 Piazza Brà and the Roman Arena